-EMG/Clinical Neurophysiology Program Overview
+EMG/Clinical Neurophysiology Program Fellowship

-Description: The ACGME-accredited UCSD Neurophysiology EMG/Clinical track program is a one-year clinical fellowship specializing in neurophysiology with an emphasis on EMG.
+The ACGME-accredited UCSD Neurophysiology EMG/Clinical track program is a one-year clinical fellowship specializing in neurophysiology with an emphasis on EMG.
 Currently there is one fellowship position per year.

-Training Sites:
+Training Sites

-Clinical Training:
+Clinical Training

 In addition to healthy amount of EMG training, the fellow will also be adept at intra-operative monitoring, botox, single fiber EMG, and ultrasound.
 Clinical evaluation of neuromuscular patients with muscle, nerve, motor neuron and neuromuscular junction disorders is incorporated into the curriculum so that the fellow can make informed decisions about the findings of complex EMG cases.
 Training in neuropathology, genetics of neuromuscular disease and therapeutics are also incorporated into the curriculum.
 We have robust inpatient pediatric and adult neuromuscular consultation and EMG services.
 Fellows take primary responsibility for the care and management of neuromuscular patients and will work in conjunction with the Neuromuscular Medicine fellow.
 We have designed the fellowship to provide all the skills necessary to ensure career success in either an academic or private practice setting.